We use necessary cookies to make our site work. We also set analytics cookies that help us make improvements by measuring how you use the site.

 Therapeutic Journal Writing – Kate Thompson - 2011 - Jessica Kingsley Publishers.

-Maureen Szulejewska is a qualified pluralistic counsellor who lives and works in her native Scotland.
-Her academic qualifications include BA (Hons) in English, MBA and MSc in Counselling.
+Mo Szulejewska is a qualified pluralistic counsellor who lives and works in her native Scotland.
 She has a lifelong fascination with words, language and communication as well as both personal and professional experience of the positive contribution writing can offer in supporting emotional wellbeing.
 A seasoned journal keeper, she also facilitates writing for wellbeing and journal writing groups.
+She has been involved in various ways with the work of Cruse Scotland since 2017.